GERALD DAVIDSON AND THE COUNTRY VERSATILES

 throughout Ontario playing different types of music including country, bluegrass,

-rock, blues and folk.
-One of the noteable groups was " Hot Off The Press" Gord joined the seven time Juno Award winning group " The Mercey Brothers",
+rock, blues, and folk.
+One of the noteable groups was " Hot Off The Press" a country/bluegrass band that produced an album and had two successfil singles from that album.
+After two years with Hot Off The Press, Gord joined the seven time Juno Award winning group " The Mercey Brothers",

 replacing brother Ray on the bass guitar.
 The band toured throughout Canada and the United States and, while Gord was with the band, was nominated twice for Juno Awards and Canadian Country Music Association Awards for Best Country Group " While with "The Mercey Brothers", the band represented Canada at the